SE-UP/RSE-UP/chapters/intro_snakemake.md

     You might not get it right the first time, but once you fix something it'll stay fixed.

-Despite these benefits it has a few shortcomings.
+Despite these benefits, it has a few shortcomings.

 Let's adjust the width of the bars in our plot produced by `plotcount.py`.